 Rinse the green lentils once or twice in cold water and then fill up the pot halfway until all the lentils are covered.

-Taste the lentils after about 30 minutes of cooking to determine if you need to continue to cook them another 10 - 15 minutes longer.
+Taste the lentils after about 30 minutes of cooking to determine if you need to continue to cook them another 10-15 minutes longer.
 When done, at least half of the green lentils will be soft and some may have the halves opened slightly.
 Some of the lentils may be still a bit crunchy, but this is fine as the lentils will likely be cooked further in future recipes.
-If you would like the green lentils to be of a softer texture, simply cook them a bit longer on the stove top (also see recipe notes below).
+Or, you may prefer firmer cooked lentils to be in your dish.
+But if you would like the green lentils to be of a softer texture, simply cook them a bit longer on the stove top (also see recipe notes below).

 Use a slotted spoon to remove the cooked green lentils into a separate bowl to cool (reserve the cooking liquid to be used in other dishes).